ilhmlnaa/go-social-dls/README.md

-# 🐦 Twitter Downloader (Golang)
+# 🌐 Media Downloader (Golang)

 **Twitter Downloader** is a simple media downloader built with **Golang** to fetch videos and images directly from Twitter.
 The project is designed with flexibility in mind, making it easy to extend support to other platforms like **Instagram** in the future.

 ## Features

-- ✅ Download media (video/image) directly from Twitter.
+- ✅ Download media (video/image) directly from instagram, facebook, x and more!.
 - ✅ Simple and clean API endpoint.
-- ✅ Modular structure for easy future expansion (e.g., Instagram).
 - ✅ Lightweight and fast — run as a single binary or with Docker.

 ## Installation